 Before we move to that, answer this: do you add outlets to constraints in your storyboard so that you can activate and deactivate when required?
 Or do you use a third library?

 May be this time, you won’t have to change your arrangements.
-With Stack View iOS, it is possible.
+With Stack View in iOS, it is possible.
 The iOS Stack view provides a series of horizontal and vertical views with simple properties like distribution, alignment, and spacing.

 Today, we’ll be building one iOS stack view tutorial to show the implementation process of Stack View Horizontally.

 Create a new project under file menu and select Single View Application.